I remember my reaction the first time I saw a bottle of Alaska Outlaw whiskey. “They make this stuff where? Wasilla, Alaska? What?!”

 Wicked Dolphin Coconut Rum

 Yeah, we know: coconut rum.
-But they make theirs with pure coconut water, rather than the fake coconut chemical flavor of some others.
+But they make theirs with pure coconut water, rather than the fake chemical flavor of some others rums (looking at you, Malibu Red).
 This one drinks very clean, with a little funk in the mid-palate and a long finish of subtle coconut.
 Start playing around with this one in cocktails. ★★★